TIBCOSoftware/labs-graphbuilder-contrib/README.md

 ---
 ## Overview
-Project GraphBuilder is a tool set which includes couples of Flogo User Extensions for alowing you to build an application to transform your data to desirded graph structure then insert into many major graphical databases in the marcket (include TIBCO Graph Database, Dgraph, Neo4j and Janusgraph).
+Project GraphBuilder is a Flogo based tool set which includes couples of user extensions for graph data manipulation.
+By using GraphBuilder you are able to build your own application to
+* Transform your data to desirded graph structure.
+* insert graph into many major graphical databases in the marcket (include TIBCO Graph Database, Dgraph, Neo4j and Janusgraph).

 ## Key Components
 * [GraphBuilder](./builder/)